Wondering if you and your partner are on the same page?

 Let’s start with the new couple of maybe a few months.
 They have been dating and are now in a committed relationship, yet they really have not had any discussions about future plans.
 This usually comes up when one person in the relationship has stronger feelings and knows that they may be more invested in the relationship than their partner.
 What you have to do is have the client decide the following question, ” Are you ready to hear the answer if the answer is not what you want to hear?”

-The second category is the couple who has been dating for a around a year and yet is not secure in where the relationship is going.
-This situation needs more sensitivity as to what is going on in lives of both parties.
-You also must take in account how well things have been going over the past year of the relationship.
+The second category is the couple who has been dating for around a year and yet is not secure in where the relationship is going.
+This situation needs more sensitivity as to what is going on in the lives of both parties.
+You also must take into account how well things have been going over the past year of the relationship.
 First, you need to ask yourself if you are reading the situation correctly?

-When you partner has been around your family and friends, these are great resources for you to get an omniscient point of view on things.
+When your partner has been around your family and friends, these are great resources for you to get an omniscient point of view on things.
 If you are working with a matchmaker, they will have feedback that can certainly lead you in the right direction as well.
 If all signs are that there is an imbalance in the relationship, then it makes sense to share with your partner how you feel.

-I have always encouraged clients to make it about them, instead of pointing the finger at their significant other when having this conversation.
+I have always encouraged clients to make it about themselves, instead of pointing the finger at their significant other when having this conversation.
 This allows your partner to understand, rather than feel the need to defend.
 I promise you it will have a more favorable outcome and leave your partner feeling more open to this discussion.

-There is no perfect or absolute advice on these situations.
+There is no perfect or absolute advice in these situations.
 You need to be true to yourself and listen to your instincts.
 When you are feeling dis-ease in your relationship, pay attention and don’t evade and avoid what is happening.
 Living in fear of what may come, is not a position you should ever allow yourself to stay in, for any length of time.